revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Explanation</b></summary>

-> The function `re.compile(srt)` compiles a pattern of regular expression into an object of regular `expression.re.compile(str)` is the only one function creates an object.
+> The function `re.compile(srt)` compiles a pattern of regular expression into an object of regular `expression. `re.compile(str)` is the only function that creates an object.

 </details>
 </details>